ApexAI/performance_test/README.md

 Testing latency between multiple machines is difficult as it is hard precisely synchronize clocks between them.
 To overcome this issue performance test supports relay mode which allows for a round-trip style of communication.

-On the main machine: `ros2 run performance_test -c ROS2 -t Array1k --roundtrip_mode Main`
+On the main machine: `ros2 run performance_test perf_test -c ROS2 -t Array1k --roundtrip_mode Main`
-On the relay machine: `ros2 run performance_test -c ROS2 -t Array1k --roundtrip_mode Relay`
+On the relay machine: `ros2 run performance_test perf_test -c ROS2 -t Array1k --roundtrip_mode Relay`

 Note that on the main machine the round trip latency is reported and will be roughly double the latency compared to the latency reported in non-relay mode.